Pimelea villosa

 Pimelea villosa, also known as Pimelea arenaria, or sand daphne is a species of shrub in the family Thymelaeaceae, known in Māori as autetaranga or autetauranga.
 It is endemic to New Zealand.
 Its conservation status puts it at risk and declining, as determined by the New Zealand Threat Classification System (NZTCS).
 The bark of the tree was occasionally used as traditional textiles such as ribbons or ear ornaments, however was not as commonly used as the paper mulberry (aute) or Hoheria populnea (houhere).

 Description

 Pimelea villosa is a sprawling shrub with hairy branches.
 It is found almost exclusively on sand dunes and associated areas.
-It possesses pointed leaves that are 5 to 15 mm long and 3 to 7mm wide.
+It possesses pointed leaves that are 5 to 15 mm long and 3 to 7 mm wide.
 It also has white flowers and black, red, pink or white fruit.It is classified as at risk or declining there is only one natural place it remains, at Otaki beach where around 20 plants naturally remain.